Contents – Basic Setup

 Fax gateway support in RasPBX is provided by HylaFAX, an optional feature which needs to be installed manually by calling:

-After installation is complete, you can configure a fax extension at your choice.
+After installation is complete, configure a fax extension at your choice.
 This can also be skipped and done later by calling:

 This is configuring HylaFAX, Iaxmodem and FreePBX.
 An additional extension is added to FreePBX which can be used as inbound destination for your fax DID.
 Faxes to this extension will be emailed to the address specified during the add-fax-extension run.